SettyBhavithav/SettyBhavithav/README.md

 ### 🔄 End-to-End

-Clinical data → preprocessing → feature engineering → RFXG ensemble → prediction → ROC-AUC/F1/precision-recall evaluation → statistical validation.
+The workflow moves from clinical data preprocessing and feature engineering through the RFXG ensemble and model evaluation.
-The workflow covers the complete path from patient data preparation through model evaluation and clinical ML analysis.
+The final pipeline combines classification, ROC-AUC, F1, precision-recall and statistical validation.

 <br/>